tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 The lifetime elision rules
 1. the compiler assigns a different lifetime to each input parameter
-2. If there is exactly one
+2. If there is exactly one input lifetime, then it is assigned to all output lifetime parameters
+3. if there are multiple input lifetime parametes, but one is `&self` or `&mut self`, the lifetime of `self` is assigned to all output lifetime parameters
+4. Ot